UBC-MDS/introduction-machine-learning/chapters/en/slides/module5/module5_13.md

 Notes:

-We left off with our scaled data and calculating our training score, however in the last module we saw that cross validation is a better way to get a realistic assessment of the model.
+We left off with our scaled data and calculating our training score, however in the last module we saw that cross-validation is a better way to get a realistic assessment of the model.

 ---